hisubram/mobilefoundation/getting-started.md

 {: #getting-started-tutorial}

 {{site.data.keyword.mobilefoundation_long}} expedites the setting up of an {{site.data.keyword.mfp_full}} environment using which you can develop, test, and run enterprise mobile apps. {{site.data.keyword.mobilefoundation_short}} offers the following different service plans:
-* **Lite**: Provisions a hosted instance of the Foundation Server that is limited by memory and CPU.
-Permits any number of applications with the total number of connected devices across all applications limited to 10.
-Free of charge and to be used for trial purposes only.
 * **Developer**: Provisions an instance of Foundation Server in user's account.
 Permits any number of applications with the total number of connected devices across all applications limited to 10.
 Free of charge and to be used for development and testing purposes only.
 * **Professional Per Device**: Provisions an instance of Foundation Server in user's account and charged by the number of  actively connected devices
 * **Professional 1 Application**: Provisions an instance of Foundation Server in user's account and permits any number of users and devices to be actively connected for a single application only.